ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Public ledger._](https://chroniclingamerica.loc.gov/lccn/sn85033673/1874-12-10/ed-1/seq-1)

 #### 1874-12-10 &middot; Memphis, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Profossor Wilder gives these short
+rules for action in case of accident: For
+dust in the eyes, avoid rubbing, dash
+water into them; remove cinders, etc.,
+with the round point of a lead pencil.
+Remove ioseets from the ear by tepid
+water; never put a hard instrument into
-f an artery is cut, compress
+the ear.
+If an artery is cut, compress
 above the wound; if a vein is cut, com
 press below.
 It choked, get upon all
 fours and coueh.
 For light burns, dip